duyhai6464/puzzle-pika/README.md

 ## Getting started
  - Use git or the download button (on the right) to download the game source code.
- - Open IDE or terminal and run
+ - Open IDE or terminal and run MainGame file
  ```
  python MainGame.py
  ```